tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 ***

-I ran to the spot where Ton and The Girl had been that day.
+I ran to the spot where Ton and the girl had been that day.
 'The special spot'.
 It wasn't really special.
 It was simply a bench and a plaque to some old industrial era Tycoon who helped finance the area.
 I looked around for somewhere she could have taken him.
 The port was mostly silent other than sound of highway traffic in the distance and the waves lapping against the walls of the dock.

 I noticed an old car parked to the side of one of the buildings next to the benches.
 Trunk half closed, a trail of blood leading away from into one of the warehouses.
-It was her... she was here, right now, with Ton! *Or whatever was left of him*.
+It was her... she was here, right now, with Ton. *Or whatever was left of him*.
 My brain struggled to grasp that situation was actually happening, it didn't feel real.

 I picked up my phone and dialed 9-1-1.

 "I'm at the ports.
 I think someone has been murdered.
 I'm at the North Port.
-I'm going in there, there might still be time..."
+I'm going in there, there might still be time."

 "Sir please can you repeat that.
 Just wait for *me* to ask *you* the questions..." his voice droned out.